nitrobass24/seedsync/README.md

 * `-v /config` - seedsync configs
 * `-v /downloads` - location where you want downloads stored
 * `-e TZ` for timezone information, America/Chicago (default)
+* `-e USERNAME` for seedsync service account. suggest using name of account associated with UID & GID from the host system
-* `-e GID` for for GroupID - see below for explanation
+* `-e GID` for GroupID - see below for explanation
-* `-e UID` for for UserID - see below for explanation
+* `-e UID` for UserID - see below for explanation

 ## Localtime